alvaromontoro/gamecontroller.js/readme.md

     <tr>
       <td valign="top"><code>.getGamepads()</code></td>
       <td>
         Returns a list of the gamepads connected to the browser and managed by <code>gameControl</code>.
-Note that these are not browser's gamepads. but instance of `gamepad` with different properties and methods (see below section).<br>
+Note that these are not browser's gamepads. but instance of <code>gamepad</code> with different properties and methods (see below section).<br>
         Example of use:<br><br>
         <pre><code>gameControl.getGamepads();</code></pre>
       </td>